Bontempi ES 3300 sick sounding sound bank keyboard with absurdly crappy lo-fi rhythms

 The percussion sounds IMO really awful.
 The drums are a percussive popping very distorted noises (like smashing a microphone or the digital cracking ping noise from a broken audio CD that skips in an old CD player).
 The cymbals are made from a dull digital hiss that contains a harsh high beeping component and reminds to a fresh tinitus with water in the ear.
 With most rhythms the tempo can be only adjusted between medium low and medium high.

 Predecessors of this instrument were the Bontempi ES 3100 and ES 3200.
 Successors include the Bontempi ET 202 (great effect sound and accompaniment) and Bontempi GT 509 (666 sound combinations).
-A bigger and slightly less awful sounding tablehooter based on the same sound generator like the ES 3300 (with even 160 way too similar sounds!) was the Bontempi KS 4600.
+A bigger and slightly less awful sounding tablehooter based on the same sound hardware like ES 3300 (with even 160 way too similar sounds!) was the Bontempi KS 4600.

 removal of these screws voids warranty...